A Fonsagrada: Carnivals and festivals

-A Fonsagrada and its villages has a particular tradition of celebrating carnival or Antroido.
-During the festivals the lights are turned off and turn on torches (called locally in Galician "fachas") and the people leave for a pilgrimage.
+A Fonsagrada and its villages have a particular tradition of celebrating carnival or Antroido.
+During these festivals the lights are turned off and torches are turned on (locally called "fachas" in Galician), after which the people leave for a pilgrimage.

-Also to note is the "Feria de septiembre," or "September Fair" in English, one of the largest and most traditional livestock festivals across the province of Lugo.
+Also noteworthy is the "Feria de Septiembre," or "September Fair" in English, one of the largest and most traditional livestock festivals in the province of Lugo.
 However, due to the abandonment of many small farms in nearby villages, its importance was lost in the late 20th century.

-The "Feria del emigrantes," or "Fair of Emigrants" in English, is held in early or mid-August and has replaced the importance of the "Feria de septiembre."
-It is celebrated as a reunion with those that left and never came back but return to the area for vacations.
+The "Feria del emigrantes," or "Fair of Emigrants" in English, is held in early or mid-August and has become more important than the "Feria de Septiembre."
+It is celebrated as a reunion with those that left and never came back - but returned to the area for vacations.

 The Day of Galicia, 25 July, is held next to the "New Royal Hospital of Santiago de Montouto" in the parish of Padrón.
-It is held in a chapel that was recently built in for a procession in honor of St. James.
+It is held in a chapel that was recently built for a procession in honor of St. James.

 Vegetation

-Almost the entire region, except a few villages, is located in mountainous areas, so the vegetation is relatively poor.
-The region has Atlantic mountain characteristics with an influence of Mediterranean characteristics as well.
-The region has not registered any type oak nor orange tree.
+Almost the entire region, except for a few villages, is located in mountainous areas, so the vegetation is relatively poor.
+The region has Atlantic Mountain Forest vegetation with some Mediterranean characterisics, with no oaks or orange trees.

-Highlighting the pine (after a repopulation), the native black pine is considered extinct in the region.
+Pines were repopulated in the area.
+The native black pine is considered extinct in the region.